 This country in Southeast Asia has been inhabited since the 11th century when people from southwestern China migrated there.
 The culture of the locals in Thailand is greatly influenced by their religion, which is Buddhism.
 Their values include having a nonconfrontational attitude, having self-control, and being respectful at all times.
 Island hopping is favorite in Thailand, as is seeing the Golden Triangle, visiting the hill tribe villages, seeing the elephants, and going to the festivals.
 The must-see item that needs to be on your list though is visiting the Grand Palace.

 Australia can be found in Oceania, and they have a Western culture that has mainly been influenced by Britain.
 Their culture has diversified over the years though with the help of the aboriginals as well as the locals.
 You will love visiting the Australian Zoo, the Sydney Opera House, and the beautiful Uluru rock formation.
 The best sight in Australia is the Great Barrier Reef, and a glimpse of it from the air or the water.

 Iceland is a beautiful country that ironically is not filled with ice as the name implies.
 The locals are quite traditional, yet they are also well-versed in many things.
 The Hekla volcano should be on your list of must-see attractions within Iceland, along with the Seljavallalaug Pool, the Hornstrandir Nature Reserve, and Thingvellir National Park.
 Everyone must also go to the Blue Lagoon to soak in the hot springs, as they have many healing qualities.

 You will love visiting all ten of these countries, and you may even find that you will need to return to at least one of them because one visit usually isn’t enough.
-Need more, here is a couple of ideas to consider for your next travel.
+Need more, here is a unique bucket list ideas to consider for your next travel.

 Let me know which country is missing on that is list.
 Post your favorite place to visit below.